marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Due to them historically being barred from owning property, being limited to being tradesmen and lending money, they got the reputation of being greedy.
 The fact is that no other people was allowed to handle money because of Christian doctrine about usury.
 And because of this it instilled in Jews, at least in Europe, a good sense of saving and investing money.

+To this day, being greedy is sadly still a stereotype for Jews.

 ### Misunderstandings about the "Chosen people"

 By Anti-semites, the claim that Jews are the "Chosen people" is often used as some kind of claim for Jewish supremacy.